Master’s of Science (MS)

 MS in Bioinformatics with a focus on Translational Medicine

 This program trains physician-scientists who seek to be leaders in applying the development of post-genomic technologies to clinical research and the practice of medicine.
 For details, click here.

 Prospective students who have completed a bachelor’s degree may apply for direct admission to the post-bachelor’s PhD program.
-The post-bachelor’s PhD requires a total of 64 credits, consisting of lecture/laboratory courses, seminar courses, and research credits.
+The post-bachelor’s PhD is a full-time program and requires a total of 64 credits, consisting of lecture/laboratory courses, seminar courses, and research credits.
 While there is a set of required core courses, the precise course of study will be determined in consultation with the student’s academic advisor, and will reflect the student’s background and interests.